S2O: Static to Openable Enhancement for Articulated 3D Objects: Approach

+We consider segmenting from image, point cloud (PC), and mesh.
+The output is mesh segmentation, so we need to preprocess the mesh to obtain image and PC data and apply postprocessing to project the predictions back onto the mesh.
+In preliminary experiments (see supplement), we find that point cloud methods are the most effective at segmenting the parts, likely due to the focus on point-based method in recent years.
+Thus, in the main paper we describe our PC-based method, \ogroup.

+\mypara{Point sampling.} For training we sample 200K points from each part, then we apply farthest point sampling (FPS) to downsample to 20K points total per shape.
+During inference we sample 1M points total to ensure good coverage and downsample to 20K points to match training.
+We use k nearest neighbor lookup to propagate to full point clouds.

+\mypara{Segmentation.} We base our segmentation approach (\ogroup) on \pointgroup~\cite{jiang2020pointgroup}, a widely-used PC segmentation approach with good performance.
+We introduce two key modifications to the original \pointgroup to enhance its performance on openable-part segmentation: 1) a feature pyramid network (FPN) and 2) a stronger backbone, \pointnext~\cite{qian2022pointnext} and a topology-aware propagation procedure, injecting mesh-based inductive bias.

-\mypara{Point cloud-based segmentation.} We use two widely-used point cloud segmentation approaches: PointGroup~\cite{jiang2020pointgroup} and Mask3D~\cite{schult2023mask3d}.
-The original \pointgroup (\pg) has a \unet backbone with sparse convolutions, but we also experiment with newer backbones \pointnext~\cite{qian2022pointnext} and \swinthreed~\cite{yang2023swin3d}. \pointgroup was designed for scene segmentation, where objects of interest are spatially separated.
+\pointgroup (\pg) was originally designed for scene segmentation, where objects are spatially separated.
 In part segmentation, parts are not necessarily spatially separated and thus more challenging to segment.
-We believe that \pointgroup's semantic and offset branches, originally simple 2-layer MLPs, are not sufficiently powerful for part segmentation.
-Thus we enhance these two branches with an additional feature adapter layer, a Feature Pyramid Network (FPN)~\cite{Lin2016FeaturePN} that extracts features from backbone features at different resolutions, before the MLPs.
+We find that \pointgroup's semantic and offset branches, originally simple 2-layer MLPs, are not sufficiently powerful for part segmentation.
+Thus we enhance these branches in \ogroup with a feature adapter layer, a Feature Pyramid Network (FPN)~\cite{Lin2016FeaturePN} that adapts backbone features at different resolutions before the semantic and offset branches (see \cref{fig:fpn}).

-We use farthest point sampling (FPS) to sample 20K points for training.
-Points have position and normal features.
-During inference, to ensure every triangle is represented, we sample a point cloud with 1M points from the mesh, and add all triangle vertices as points.
-To match training, we downsample to 20K points for inference, and predictions are mapped back to the high-res point cloud using $k$ nearest neighbor lookup.
-The point cloud segmentation is projected to the original mesh, and overlapping predictions are handled with a heuristic similar to the one for images.
-If the IoU of two masks is larger than 0.8, we keep only the mask with higher confidence, otherwise we assign overlapping points to the predicted instance with higher confidence and keep both.
-Semantic instance labels are assigned by majority voting per triangle, which guarantees at least three votes since vertices are included in our point clouds.

-\mypara{Mesh-based segmentation.} We use \meshwalker~\cite{lahav2020meshwalker}, an RNN-based method that predicts semantic segmentation using random walks on the mesh vertices.
-This method makes far fewer assumptions such as manifoldness and watertightness on the input mesh compared to other mesh segmentation methods.
-Since the input 3D object meshes typically do not conform to such requirements, this method is ideal for practical application.
-Since MeshWalker only outputs semantic categories (i.e. it does not predict instances), we treat each semantic category as one instance.